Health Care

-Working families across the state are being crushed by the rising cost of health care.
+Working families across the state are being crushed by the rising cost of healthcare.
 It's time for Medicare for All.

 We're failing to get people the healthcare they need